YOUR JOURNEY STARTS HERE...

 For children and young people with Selective Mutism, generalising communication skills to social settings can be a significant milestone.
 Once a child has reached Stage 5 communication —i.e., able to talk directly to the clinician and one or two others—our Social Confidence Groups offer a supportive next step to expand their communication skills in a safe and structured environment.

 These small groups, matched by age or interests, include just one to three other participants, creating an encouraging space for children and teens to practice social skills through guided conversational tasks and engaging games.
-For clients with selective mutism, social anxiety, or other challenges, the goals include decreasing avoidance, building verbal and non-verbal communication, and preparing for real-world social interactions.
+For children and adults with Selective Mutism, social anxiety, or other challenges, the goals include decreasing avoidance, building verbal and non-verbal communication, and preparing for real-world social interactions.

 By participating, children and young people can not only enhance their social confidence and interpersonal skills but also set and reflect on weekly personal communication goals.
 These sessions encourage positive peer relationships, identity development, and a sense of accomplishment as clients build connections with others in a safe, inclusive setting.